atakanaltok/awesome-useful-websites/README.md

 * https://downloads.khinsider.com/ - Video and PC game soundtracks for download in a very otherwise difficult to get MP3 and lossless forms
 * https://onlinetonegenerator.com/ - Generate tones, you can also download in wav format
 * https://www.chosic.com/ - Free background music for you to use in your next project, free for commercial and non-commercial use
+* https://music.tello.app/ - Find out the latest music charts of all the countries in the world

 ### Spotify